Skip to content

 How long should pot sustain?

 Beyond expected lifespan plus buffer.
-Typical 65-year retiree should plan for 25-30 year sustainability minimum.
+A typical 65-year retiree planning horizon spans 25-30 year sustainability minimum.
 Conservative planning targets 35+ years to handle longer-than-expected lifespan and adverse market scenarios.

 What if my drawdown is unsustainable?